breadbread1984/openpose-serving-tf2.0/README.md

 ## download trained model

 The trained mode is adopted from michalfaber's project mentioned above.
-It can be downloaded [here](https://drive.google.com/drive/folders/1-nA-jjOBacyGxU7lPB7hYnNU_fepQLnY?usp=sharing).
+It can be downloaded [here](https://pan.baidu.com/s/1p7jsvN83yZIXCv5egRWFjw), passcode is *88t6*.

 ## convert the model from hdf5 to saved model